smokemoney81/FishmasterKIv2-Netlify/replit.md

 # Overview

 FishMasterKI is a comprehensive fishing companion application that helps anglers discover fishing spots, identify fish species, log catches, and access fishing tips.
 The application features a mobile-first design with an interactive interface for fishing enthusiasts to track their fishing activities and improve their skills.
+The app now includes a stunning splash screen with animated elements that matches the user's design vision, featuring the FishMasterKI branding with "ARTIFICIAL INTELLIGENCE" tagline and animated fish elements.

 # User Preferences